kasbench/globeco-pricing-service/cursor-log.md

 **Request:** Fix OTLP metrics configuration issue where application was publishing to localhost:4318 instead of the configured gRPC endpoint.
 User reported connection refused errors in logs.

 **Action:** Fixed OTLP configuration by using the correct Spring Boot property names.
 Changed from incorrect `management.metrics.export.otlp.*` to correct `management.otlp.metrics.export.*` properties.
 Configured `management.otlp.metrics.export.url=http://otel-collector-collector.monitoring.svc.cluster.local:4317` to use the gRPC OTLP endpoint as specified in OTEL_CONFIGURATION_GUIDE.md.
 The application was ignoring the previous configuration due to wrong property names.

+**Request:** Fix persistent Flyway migration checksum error in PriceControllerTest by ensuring it uses an ephemeral database for each test run.

+**Action:** Added `@Import(TestcontainersConfiguration.class)` to PriceControllerTest so it uses the Testcontainers PostgreSQL container, matching the setup of other tests.
+This ensures a fresh, isolated database for every test run and resolves the Flyway checksum mismatch.